Nattawut30/nattawut-boonnoon-credit-risk-analysis/README.md

 | Recall | 69.8% | 81.2% (catch rate) |
 | F1-Score | 0.71 | 0.74 |

-What Does This Mean?

-1. The model correctly identifies ~7 out of 10 risky loans
-2. It flags ~8 out of 10 fraudulent applications
-3. Some good applicants get flagged (false positives) and need manual review

-What I Have Learned?
+🎓 What I Learned Building This So Far:

-1. Class Imbalance is Real: Only 5% of loans default, so the model needs special handling (SMOTE, class weights) to avoid predicting "approve" for everyone.
+- Class Imbalance is Real: Only 5% of loans default, so the model needs special handling (SMOTE, class weights) to avoid predicting "approve" for everyone.
-2. Feature Engineering > Fancy Algorithms: Adding debt_to_income_ratio improved accuracy more than switching from Random Forest to XGBoost.
+- Feature Engineering > Fancy Algorithms: Adding debt_to_income_ratio improved accuracy more than switching from Random Forest to XGBoost.
-3. Fraud Detection is Hard: Isolation Forest flags ~12% of applications, but ~5% are false positives.
+- Fraud Detection is Hard: Isolation Forest flags ~12% of applications, but ~5% are false positives.
 Human review is still necessary.
-4. Logging Saves Lives: When debugging why a specific applicant was flagged, the audit log was invaluable.
+- Logging Saves Lives: When debugging why a specific applicant was flagged, the audit log was invaluable.

-# <p align="center">⭐ Important Notices ⚠️<p/>
-This is an educational project.
-Before using in production:

-1. Accuracy: 78% is decent for learning, but real banks need 90%+ for automated decisions
-2. Fairness: I removed demographic data, but biases can still creep in through correlated features
+✅ What Works Well Right Now:

+- Debt-to-income ratio is the strongest predictor of default risk
+- Credit history length matters: accounts <2 years show 40% higher risk
+- Fraud detection successfully catches 8 out of 10 suspicious patterns
+- Feature engineering improved accuracy more than algorithm complexity
+- The model identifies self-employed applicants quite better now.

+🔮 Future Improvement:

-3. Fraud Detection: ~5% false positive rate means 50 angry customers per 1,000 applications
+- False positives create friction: 5% = 50 flagged customers per 1,000 applications
-4. Regulatory Compliance: This does NOT meet FCRA, ECOA, or Basel III requirements
+- Accuracy changes to ~65% for loans >$100K due to smaller sample size
+- Real-time scoring not yet implemented (batch processing only)

+📁 Important Notices:

+- My 78.3% accuracy for real-world data is solid, but production systems need ~85%-90% for automation.
+- This model serves as a triage system (flagging cases for human review), not a fully replacement for underwriters
+- Human judgment remains critical for edge cases and final lending decisions